Even for some of the very best players in the world, joining a new club can be tricky.

 And to prove our point, here’s just a few of our favourite players who initially struggled in their first season at a new club but managed to turn it around.

-Sadly, Roberto Soldado is not one of them.
+(Sadly, Spurs’ old flame Roberto Soldado is not one of them.)

-The midfield genius swapped the reassuring surroundings of Tottenham for the Spanish giants in the summer of 2012 for a sizeable €35 million.
+The midfield genius swapped the reassuring surroundings of Spurs for the Spanish giants in the summer of 2012 for a sizeable €35 million.

 But after the big unveiling, the Croatian struggled to hold down a regular place in the side.

-To be fair, he was competing with the likes of Xabi Alonso, Mesut Ozil and Sami Khedira in Jose Mourinho’s midfield trio.
+To be fair, he was competing with the likes of Xabi Alonso, Mesut Ozil and Sami Khedira in Jose Mourinho’s midfield trio at the time.

 But even after the odd substitute appearance, Modric was heavily criticised for his inconsistent displays and gained a hefty 32.2% share of the vote in a Marca poll for the worst signing of the season (edging Barcelona’s Alex Song, if you’re interested).

-Still, seeing him boss the middle of the park alongside Toni Kroos these days just goes to show how little loud-mouthed tabloids know, eh?
+Still, seeing him boss the middle of the park alongside Toni Kroos these days – as well his Golden Ball-winning performance at the World Cup over the summer – just goes to show how little loud-mouthed tabloids know, eh?